-Central to this analysis is our contention that authentic Black Nationalist forces have been virtually non-existent in a movement largely conducted in its name.
+Central to this analysis is our contention that authentic Black Nationalists forces have been virtually non-existent in a movement largely conducted in its name.
 Of all the forces historically associated with Black Nationalism: Garveyites, the Nation of Islam, 60’s “Cultural Nationalists,” Black Marxists, and Afrocentrists, none of them are traditional enrooted Black Nationalists.
 They were not invested intellectually or programmatically in the creation of an independent Black nation-state on the soil of America’s settler imperial empire.

-With the exception of the eclectic “Revolutionary Action Movement” (RAM-1963-69), Malcolm X’s post-Nation Of Islam period (1964-65), and the Pan-Africanist “Republic of New Afrika” (RNA-1968-Present) who called for a Black nation-state, the existence of Black Nationalists forces has been the exception rather than the rule.
+With the exception of the eclectic “Revolutionary Action Movement” (RAM-1963-69), Malcolm X’s post-Nation Of Islam period (1964-65), and the Pan-Africanist “Republic of New Afrika” (RNA-1968--present) who called for a Black nation-state, the existence of Black Nationalists forces has been the exception rather than the rule.
 We’ve underscored Black Nationalism’s precarious position within the Black Liberation Movement, not to excuse its delinquency on cultural theory, but to contextualize its shortcomings.

-There is, however, cause for renewed optimism about the resurgence of Black Nationalism as a force to be reckoned with.
+There is, cause for renewed optimism about the resurgence of Black Nationalism as a force to be reckoned with.
 After the long sojourn of the post-Black Power “wilderness years,” Black Nationalists are regrouping.
 The dynamics of the Black Nationalist project is finally turning in our favor.

 We are entering the twilight years of the Garveyite and Pan-Africanist ideological dominance of the Black Nationalist movement since the 1920’s.
 Over the past five decades, Black people have attained new levels of cultural and intellectual sophistication that will render the allure of Pan-Africanism and their Afrocentrists offspring far less attractive in the days ahead.